masonwyatt23/policy-summarizer/replit.md

   - Implemented side-by-side layout with summary preview and edit sections
   - Added save/reset functionality with visual feedback for unsaved changes
   - Integrated edit capabilities directly into the PolicySummaryGenerator workflow
+- July 03, 2025: Replaced side-by-side layout with tab structure for better space utilization
+  - Changed dual-column layout to tabbed interface with "Summary Preview" and "Edit Summary" tabs
+  - Added Eye and Edit3 icons to tab headers for better visual identification
+  - Improved space utilization by removing horizontal squishing from side-by-side layout
+  - Enhanced processing status text to show accurate states: "No document selected", "Processing document...", "Processing completed", or "Ready to process"
+  - Maintained all editing functionality while improving interface efficiency

 ## Changelog
 - July 01, 2025.
 Initial setup